OBASKTools/neo4j2owl/README.md

 | Annotations on individuals to classes | Individual: i Annotations: R A | (:Individual {.. short_form:'i'..})-[r:`SL(R)`]-(:Class {.. short_form:'A'..}) |  |

 ## Entity-literal relationships

+All annotation axioms with a literal as a value are represented as an node property with a list of one or more literals as a value.
+This allows for cases where there are multiple annotation axioms on a single entity using the same annotation property with a literal as a value.

 For reasons of feasibility, data property assertions or restrictions, will be incomplete in almost any implementation.
 In our reference implementation, we only consider asserted data property assertions.

 | Concept | OWL 2 EL Axiom | Neo4J Graph Pattern | Comment |